Goals

 This button program is in the file lab1/button/button.s

-and is repeated below.
+.
 It reads the state of a button connected to gpio PC0

 and turns off the LED on gpio PB0